wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 <!-- What is the typical residency time?
 Is this a true statement or am I just making this up?
 QW: this is something we will look into, I think. -->

-Regardless, oceanic swimming is relatively common among a small minority of our marked population.
-Of the three collared individuals, two were collared on Western Indian Island and the third was collared on Fogo Island.
+Regardless, oceanic swimming is relatively common among a minority of marked caribou.
+Of the three collared individuals that swam the most, two were collared on Western Indian Island and the third was collared on Fogo Island.
 Inter-island distances between Western and Eastern Indian Islands, and the smaller islands around them, are shorter than those between Fogo Island and others (Figure 2).
 Individuals that were born on or spend more time on these smaller islands may swim between them more